sneakers-the-rat/infrastructure/_sections/2_3_federation.md

         newprop
         -removedprop
 ```
-!! think of a better example lmao^^ and then annotate what's going on.

 There are many strategies for making my ontology extension available to others in a federated network.
 We could use a distributed hash table, or [**DHT**](https://en.wikipedia.org/wiki/Distributed_hash_table), like bittorrent, which distributes references to information across a network of peers (eg. {% cite pirroDHTbasedSemanticOverlay2012 %}).
 We could use a strategy like the [**Matrix** messaging protocol](https://matrix.org/), where users belong to a single home server that federates with other servers.
 Each server is responsible for keeping a synchronized copy of the messages sent on the servers and rooms it's federated with, and each server is capable of continuing communication if any of the others failed.
 We could use [**ActivityPub** (AP)](https://www.w3.org/TR/2018/REC-activitypub-20180123/) {% cite Webber:18:A %}, a publisher-subscriber model where users affiliated with a server post messages to their 'outbox' and are sent to listening servers (or made available to HTTP GET requests).
 AP uses [JSON-LD](https://json-ld.org/) {% cite spornyJSONLDJSONbasedSerialization2020 %}, so is already capable of representing linked data, and the related ActivityStreams vocabulary {% cite snellActivityStreams2017 %} also has plenty of relevant [action types](https://www.w3.org/TR/activitystreams-vocabulary/#activity-types) for [creating](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-create), [discussing](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-question), and [negotiating](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-tentativeaccept) over links (also see [cpub](https://github.com/openEngiadina/cpub)).
 We'll return to ActivityPub later, but for now the point is to let us assume we have a system for distributing schemas/extensions/links associated with an identity publicly or to a select group of peers.